Do you wonder how statistics lies?

 A New Approach To Statistical Thinking

-Statistical thinking is in need of a new approach due to recent developments of the modern statistical science.
-This new approach puts causal thinking at the heart of the key statistical thinking concepts, which reflects recent developments of modern statistical science in the field of causal inference theories, methodologies and
+Statistical thinking requires a new approach due to recent developments of the modern statistical science.
+This new approach puts causal thinking at the heart of the key statistical thinking concepts, which reflects new developments of modern statistical science in the field of causal inference.
+This new approach is based on

 Continue reading »